-Everything You Need to Know About Expanded Appeal Rights Under the ACA
+ObamaCare and Appeals – Everything You Need to Know About Expanded Appeal Rights Under the Affordable Care Act

 The Affordable Care Act (ObamaCare) expanded health insurance appeal rights.
 Under the ACA it easy to appeal any health insurer or marketplace decision.

 Specifically, you have the right to an internal and external appeal of any decision made by your insurer or the marketplace.

 Here are the most important things to know about the process:

 - The ACA expanded appeal rights, under the law you have the right to appeal almost any marketplace or insurance company decision.

 - There is a wide array of decisions you can appeal, it can be a denial of a claim, being dropped for non-payment, or cost assistance being rejected.